ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

     4.3.
 Activities
     4.4.
 Resources and financial assets
     4.5.
 Culture, etc.
-5. **Separating governance from management**: here, there is the importance of creating some layers in the operation, and to separate each concern accordingly, from the evaluation of the quality and security of day-by-day management of processes, to the monitoring and evaluation of strategic goals and the value achieved.
+5. **Separating Governance from Management**: here, there is the importance of creating some layers in the operation, and to separate each concern accordingly.
+  5.1.
+So, from one side there should be the evaluation of the quality and security on a day-by-day basis for the management of processes,
+  5.2.
+And, from the other side the necessity for the  monitoring and evaluation of strategic goals and its related the value that should be achieved.

 #### Advantages from the COBIT Framework